One thing you probably don’t expect to find in the grounds of a Baroque palace are some Roman ruins. Unless that palace is Vienna’s Schönbrunn…

 Not that the original architect was trying to kid anyone.

 Aristocrats and rich merchants in Europe often constructed artificial Roman ruins on their grounds in the fashion of the time.
-You can find similar ruins at Villa Torlonia in Rome or in Parc Monceau in Paris.
+Similar ruins exist at Villa Torlonia in Rome or in Parc Monceau in Paris.

-Schönbrunn’s ruins went up in 1778, built for the Empress Maria Theresa by the same architect who designed the park’s Gloriette: Johann Ferdinand Hetzendorf von Hohenberg.
+Schönbrunn’s little piece of Rome went up in 1778, built for the Empress Maria Theresa by the same architect who designed the park’s Gloriette: Johann Ferdinand Hetzendorf von Hohenberg.